Aim

 Managing symptoms at end-of-life is very important both for the child and family.

-here (RCH>Neonate Intranet>Palliative Care Formulary).
+Butterfly (NICU) has a comprehensive document under development for symptom management of infants within an acute care setting which will be found here.
 Please note that the dosing may not be suitable for patients outside of an intensive care setting.
 Please discuss with the palliative care team if you are unsure.

 Please discuss with your medical team if you are concerned your patient does not have the adequate options to maintain comfort.
 A referral to Palliative Care may assist you in further providing symptom management pathways for your individual child.
-Completing the EOL EMR Order Set
+Completing

-can help you assess whether your symptom control measures are appropriate.
+the EOL EMR Order Set can help you assess whether your symptom control measures are appropriate.

 The preferred route of medication administration in paediatric palliative care is oral.
 However, there may be occasions when this is impractical or undesirable.
-In this situation, the use of a subcutaneous (SC) or intravenous infusion using a syringe driver to deliver medications may be
+In this situation, the use of a subcutaneous (SC) or intravenous infusion using a syringe

-BD Saf-T-Intima –SC device utilised at end of life. (please see
+BD Saf-T-Intima –SC device utilised

 Niki T34 –syringe driver utilised at RCH to deliver SC medications.
 If nursing staff are not familiar with this pump please utilise normal ward pumps.
-Further information on the Niki T34 can be found

 General care